-Spice Girls singer Mel B has revealed she is to seek therapy after being diagnosed with post-traumatic stress disorder (PTSD).
+Leeds-born Spice Girls singer Mel B to seek therapy for PTSD

 The Leeds-born vocalist, real name Melanie Brown, has said she turned to alcohol to "numb the pain" of revisiting memories from her marriage to former husband Stephen Belafonte for her upcoming book.

 Brown, 43, told The Sun on Sunday newspaper: "The past six months have been incredibly difficult for me."

 "Sometimes it is too hard to cope with all the emotions I feel.
 But the problem has never been about sex or alcohol - it is underneath all that.

 "I am fully aware I have been at a crisis point.
 No-one knows myself better than I do - but I am dealing with it.

 "I have made the decision to go into a proper therapy programme in the next few weeks, but it has to be in the UK because I am very, very British and I know that will work best for me."